-In this article, we’ll take a close look at the different types of CB radio antennas that are popular for pickup trucks, semi-trucks, and CB base stations, and provide tips to help you choose the best CB radio antenna for your needs.
+Let’s take a look at the different types of CB radio antennas that are popular for pickup trucks, semi-trucks, and CB base stations – and learn some tips to help you choose the best CB antenna for your needs.

 The type of antenna that’s ideal for your CB radio setup depends on the type of radio you have, how you plan to use it, and your location.
 Available options include fiberglass antennas, stainless steel CB antennas, magnetic mount antennas, whip antennas, mirror mount antennas, ground plane, magnetic base, and dual antennas.
-Most types of antennae can be used as either CB base antennas or mobile CB antennas.
+Since even the best CB radio won’t perform well without a good antenna, let’s look at the most common types of antennae for CB base stations and mobile CB use.

 CB Base Station Antennas